 - Avoid cat naps and sleeping in: sleeping at odd times in the day and getting up late and going to bed late at weekends, for example, will adversely affect that pattern.

 - Build social interaction into your day, with regular contact with colleagues, family and friends.
-Join online groups to enjoy existing interest and find new sources of interest and learning.
+Join online and in person groups to enjoy shared interests and find new sources of activity and learning.

 - Take an assertive approach to relationship difficulties, whether personal or professional.
 Avoid dealing with difficulties at the height of your emotion as it’s more likely to come out in an angry or accusatory tone.
 Rather than focusing only on what you’re unhappy about, carefully consider what you want to gain from a conversation

-- Leave a tidy desk at the end of your working day, especially if homeworking, and ideally a tidy place.
+- Leave a tidy desk at the end of your working day.
 Lots of clutter around isn’t conducive to sleep and knowing you have to get up to chaos may play on your mind.

 - Make a plan for tomorrow at the end of each day.
 A mental record is not enough.
 Write down all the tasks you can realistically do tomorrow & put them in priority order.
 Place your list where you can see it when you get up.
 You won’t want to waste time searching for it!
 If you’re not working, a structure and tasks for the day is equally important.

-- Limit time spent on the difficult news: if you find yourself constantly watching news about the pandemic or other unpleasant items, especially before going to bed, it’s harder to switch off.
+- Limit time spent on the difficult news: if you find yourself constantly watching the news , especially before going to bed, it’s harder to switch off.
 Of course there’s a need to know and to keep abreast of the news, but avoid doing so continually if you find it disturbing and late at night.

-- Take your mind off things before trying to go to sleep, reading an absorbing book, listening to calming music, practising meditation or mindfulness.
+- Take your mind off things before trying to go to sleep, read an absorbing book, listen to calming music, practise meditation or mindfulness.

 - Turn off electronic devices at night and resist the last minute temptations to check emails, social media and news before turning off the light.
 Ideally, switch off devices at least one hour before bed.